 - Other organisations specialising in Human Rights law

 - Postgraduate Study in Human Rights

-Human Rights is emerging as an employment sector in its own right, but does not as yet have clear career entry points, routes and structure.
+Human Rights is a very varied employment sector with no clearly defined career paths, entry points, routes and structure.

 Opportunities may arise in central and local government bodies; international governmental and non-governmental organisations; charities, pressure groups and campaigning organisations; academia and law.

 There is a huge variety of roles, including research, marketing, public relations, fundraising, finance, investigation, administration, lobbying and education.